 Mighty Tonka truck model numbers from 1964 to 1997: 900, 2900, 3900, 3901, 93901, 2940, 3940, 3925, 3926, 93926, 2905, 2930, 3930, 2920, 3920, 93920, 2935, 3935, 2990, 3990, 3991, 5202, 3906, 3907, 3908, 93908, 4000, 4005, 3915, 3910, 3902, 3984, 3950, 3905, 93905, 3938, 4002, 3945, 3885, 3875, 3954, 3965, 3953, 3956, 3800, 3810, 3820, 3903, 3931, 93931, 3909, 93909, 93935, 90219

-After you finish researching Mighty Tonka on what I hope will be the first of many visits, there are 2 companion websites that I developed that cover other areas of Tonka collector / enthusiast interests.
-The premier website, established in 2000 and still growing is www.NEATOLDTOYS.com.
-There you will find Tonka Look Books, DeSalle Tonka collectibles, vintage Tonka ads, Tonka private label trucks, restoration tips and more.
+After you finish researching Mighty Tonka on what I hope will be the first of many visits, there are 3 companion websites that were developed that cover other areas of Tonka collector / enthusiast interests.
+The premier website, established in 2000 and still going strong is www.NEATOLDTOYS.com.
+The website features over 100 Tonka ads, Tonka history, Tonka ID guide (how to tell them apart), Tonka look books (1953 to mid 1970's mini catalogs), restoration tips and more.

-The other website, online since mid 2011, www.TONKAGASTURBINE.com has information on the popular regular series Tonka Gas Turbine trucks that were new in 1965 and manufactured into the 1980's.
+Online since 2011, www.TONKAGASTURBINE.com has information on the popular regular series Tonka Gas Turbine trucks that were new in 1965 and manufactured into the 1980's.

 |A comprehensive reference book was authored by Mark A. Vaught and published in 2008 detailing the 1964-1983 Mighty Tonka series.
 The book was rather pricey at almost $50 US but did sell out and will not be republished.
 However, there is a less expensive alternative.
 I have been authorized by Mark Vaught to sell the book in CD form.
 Clicking the image of the book and CD cover to the left will take you to the FOR SALE PAGE on my companion website, www.NEATOLDTOYS.com where you can place your order.
 The information on the CD is much, much more detailed than what you will find on this or any other website.|

 This website created and owned by G.T.
-Kitchen. © 2012-2013.
+Kitchen. © 2012-2014.
 All rights reserved.
 All content (text & images) are the property of the website owner unless otherwise noted.
-"Tonka", and the Tonka logo are registered trademarks of Hasbro, Inc. © 2013.
+"Tonka" and the Tonka logo are registered trademarks of Hasbro, Inc. © 2013.
 All other trademarks found on this website are used exclusively for identification purposes only.